LeeFarnell/MyPortfolio/README.md

 - Ensuring my webpage is responsive to various screen sizes e.g. mobile phones, tablets.
 - Ensuring my code follows best practices when it comes to naming conventions and file structures.

+This portfolio is a work in progress, so there is more to come as the course continues.

 ## Link to deployed application

 https://leefarnell.github.io/hw2_MyPortfolio/